 Part 5: The Practice of Seven Cycles of Clear Light.
 During this final part of the cycle, students will receive guidance in tögel (pure vision) meditation and will engage in practices with the sky, sun and darkness.
 Tenzin Rinpoche will discuss the dark-retreat experiences of various teachers, including his own experiences; and will offer a brief explanation of the seven cycles comprising the traditional retreat of 49 days in total darkness.
 For those students who have completed Parts 1 through 5 and are ready to engage in the 49-day dark retreat, Rinpoche will be available to give personal, one-on-one guidance.

-Additional supports for the practice of the Experiential Transmission are available from Ligmincha Institute's Bookstore & Tibet Shop:
+Additional supports for the practice of the Experiential Transmission are available from Ligmincha International's Bookstore & Tibet Shop: